-Actual uninsured data for services furnished during the payment year are used to the extent such data can be verified to be complete and accurate.
+Actual uninsured data for services furnished during the payment year are used to the extent that such data can be verified to be complete and accurate.
 The data sources utilized to determine eligible costs under this section must be derived from hospitals' audited financial statements and other auditable documentation.
+Additionally, coinsurance and deductibles should be removed from uninsured and underinsured cost data.